ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 - Set the Feed username to the github username of the user that created the PAT
 - Provide the personal access token from Github as the Feed Password

+Push a commit to trigger Github Actions to run the pipeline.

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.